crespohector/welcome-to-mod-7/README.md

 # Phase 2.5 - Peer Review

-Peer Review will start on Thursday of the first week of capstone everyday after lunch, at 12:30 PT / 3:30 EST. This can also be viewed on the [Mod 7 Online Google Calender](https://calendar.google.com/calendar/u/0/embed?src=c_al83m9o7es4b69frh3mk41ia68@group.calendar.google.com&ctz=America/Los_Angeles) as well.
+Peer Review will start on Friday of the first week of capstone everyday after lunch, at 12:30 PT / 3:30 EST. This can also be viewed on the [Mod 7 Online Google Calender](https://calendar.google.com/calendar/u/0/embed?src=c_al83m9o7es4b69frh3mk41ia68@group.calendar.google.com&ctz=America/Los_Angeles) as well.
 Students will get assigned a pair, posted to Slack everyday, to review each other's code.
 Below are guidelines to help illustrate how peer review will work.
 Please note, during this hour, instructors will not be available for questions on Slack.

 *Note- We will also do an EOD demo the day before peer review starts.*